gordonfreeman01/steam-scraper/README.md

 This repository forks and extends the code accompanying the *Scraping the Steam Game Store* article published on the [Scrapinghub blog](https://blog.scrapinghub.com/2017/07/07/scraping-the-steam-game-store-with-scrapy/) and the [Intoli blog](https://intoli.com/blog/steam-scraper/).

-The focus of this scraper is on fetching game product page metadata that works with the latest layout of Steam.
+The focus of this scraper is to fetch game product page metadata compatible with the latest layout of Steam.

-Compared to original crawler, here are the differences:
+Compared to the original crawler, this version contains:
 * Fixes:
-  - Developer, publisher, release date fields work correctly
+  - Developer, publisher, release date fields populate correctly
-  - Developer and publisher fields support lists of values in each field (as with current Steam layout)
+  - Developer and publisher fields support lists of values in each field
-  - Fixed using the steamid parameter in the product crawler to fetch just that page
+  - Using the steamid parameter in the product crawler to fetch just one product page by ID now works correctly

-* Additions
+* Additions:
+  - Fields added:
+    - short_description
+    - long_description
+    - cover_image_url
-  - Added short_description, long_description, cover_image_url and game_image_url fields
+    - game_image_url
+  - Parameters added:
+    - In product crawler:
-  - Added url_file parameter to product crawler
+      - url_file

 * Minor enhancements:
   - Resolved deprecation warnings for scrapy import on the Product spider
-  - Gitignore file extended to ignore various relevant temporary files
+  - Gitignore file extended to ignore various temporary files

 ## Installation